jtarrio/pascual/manual/chapter2.md

 if condition then statement_true else statement_false
 ```

-If you added a semicolon between the `statement_true` and the `else`, Pascual would think that the `else` belonged to a different statement, giving you an error message when you tried to compile it.
+If you added a semicolon between the `statement_true` and the `else`, the compiler would think that the `else` belonged to a different statement, giving you an error message when you tried to compile it.

 You can have "if-then-else" statements inside other "if-then-else" statements.
 In particular, "if-then-else if" is a typical pattern for checking several conditions, one after the other, when you want to do something for the first one that matches.